TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/NamingConventions/Index.rst

     * `tx_coolshop_category`
     * `tx_coolshop_domain_model_tag`

-Extbase has the following naming convention for database models:
+`Extbase`:pn: has the following naming convention for database models:

 `"tx_"` `extkey (without underscores)` `"_domain_model_"` `name`

 * name: what does the table contain (use singular and same name as model)

-Example for Extbase table name for the model "Post":
+Example for `Extbase`:pn: table name for the model "Post":
     * `tx_blogexample_domain_model_post`

 .. tip::

-   You may notice, that the names above uses the singular, e.g. post and not posts.
+   You may notice, that the names above uses the singular, for example post and not posts.
 This is recommended, but not always followed.

 Backend module key